Simultaneous Ground Reaction Force and State Estimation via Constrained Moving Horizon Estimation: Evaluation

 \subsection{Unitree Go1 Simulation}

-We evaluate our estimation method using simulation data from the Go1 quadruped robot.
+We evaluate our method using simulation data from the Go1 quadruped robot.
 In simulation, the Go1 robot is controlled with a basic velocity command to execute omnidirectional locomotion with various gaits.
-Fig. \ref{go1_sim} and Table. \ref{table:go1_sim} shows the estimation results of floating-base velocity and GRF on the front left foot.
-The proposed method consistently demonstrates superior performance compared to canonical approaches.
+Fig. \ref{go1_sim} and Table. \ref{table:go1_sim} show the estimation results of floating-base velocity and GRF on the front left foot.
+The proposed method demonstrates superior performance compared to canonical approaches.